 You can request enrollment verification to document your current or past enrollment at Rensselaer.

-Your enrollement verification letter can only include any information that is included in your student record, and is thus verifiable by the Student Records office.
+Your enrollment verification letter can only include any information that is included in your student record and is thus verifiable by the Student Records office.
 A standard enrollment verification letter contains the following information: